-Musgrave, Toby, Gardner, Chris and Musgrave, Will.
+Musgrave, Toby, Chris Gardner and Will Musgrave.
 (1999) The plant hunters: two hundred years of adventure and discovery around the world.
 London: Seven Dials. p.
 76.

-If you are creating a reference for a digitised item found online, then approach this like any physical book you might use and include information on publisher place and name, etc. If an item is 'born digital', as some e-books or pamphlets are these days, there may not be a physical place of publication (or publisher name) noted in the text so you won't be able to add that.
+If you are creating a reference for a digitised item found online, then approach this like any physical book you might use and include information on publisher place and name, etc. If an item is 'born digital', there may not be a physical place of publication (or publisher name) noted in the text so you won't be able to add that.
 If there is no date of publication, then give the probable year or range of year; (2010?) or (between 2000-2005), etc. You will need to give the URL and the date you downloaded/accessed the item as well as with any item found online.